inputsh/awesome-linux/README.md

 ## X Windows Managers

-* [9wm](http://unauthorised.org/dhog/9wm.html) - X window manager which attempts to emulate the Plan 9 window manager 8-1/2 as far as possible within the constraints imposed by X.
+* [9wm](http://unauthorised.org/dhog/9wm.html) - Window manager that attempts to emulate the Plan 9 window manager 8-1/2 as far as possible within the constraints imposed by X.
 * [awesome](https://awesomewm.org/) - Highly configurable window manager for X. Fast and extensible.
-* [Blackbox](http://blackboxwm.sourceforge.net/) - Fast, lightweight window manager for the X Window System, without annoying library dependencies.
-Built with C++.
+* [Blackbox](http://blackboxwm.sourceforge.net/) - Lightweight window manager for the X window system, without library dependencies.
+Built using C++.
 * [bspwm](https://github.com/baskerville/bspwm) - Tiling window manager that represents windows as the leaves of a full binary tree.
 * [Compiz](https://launchpad.net/compiz) - OpenGL compositing window manager.
 It has a plug-in system to be changed at runtime.
 * [dwm](http://dwm.suckless.org/) - Dynamic window manager for X. It manages windows in tiled, monocle and floating layouts.
-All of the layouts can be applied dynamically, optimising the environment for the application in use and the task performed.
+All of the layouts can be applied dynamically, optimising the environment for the application and task performed.
-* [Enlightenment](http://www.enlightenment.org/) - Not just a window manager for X11 and others, but also a whole suite of libraries to help you create beautiful user interfaces with much less work than doing it the old fashioned way and fighting with traditional toolkits.
+* [Enlightenment](http://www.enlightenment.org/) - Window manager bundled with a whole suite of libraries to help you create beautiful user interfaces.
-* [Fluxbox](http://www.fluxbox.org/) - Window manager for X that was based on the Blackbox 0.61.1 code.
-Very light on resources and easy to handle but yet full of features to make an easy, and extremely fast, desktop experience.
+* [Fluxbox](http://www.fluxbox.org/) - Window manager for X, lightweight and easy to handle but full of features to make an easy and fast desktop experience.
 Built using C++.
-MIT-licensed.
-* [FVWM](http://fvwm.org/) - Extremely powerful ICCCM-compliant multiple virtual desktop window manager for the X  Window system.
+* [FVWM](http://fvwm.org/) - ICCCM-compliant multiple virtual desktop window manager for X. Extremely powerful.
 * [i3](http://i3wm.org/) - Tiling window manager.
-The target platforms are GNU/Linux and BSD operating systems.
 BSD-licensed.
 Primarily targeted at advanced users and developers.
-* [IceWM](http://www.icewm.org/) - Window manager with the goal of being fast, simple, and not getting in the user's way
+* [IceWM](http://www.icewm.org/) - Window manager with the goal of being fast, simple, and not getting in the user's way.
 * [JWM](http://www.joewing.net/projects/jwm/) - Lightweight window manager for X11.
-Written in C and uses only Xlib at a minimum.
-Good choice for older and/or less powerful systems, such as the Raspberry Pi, though it is perfectly capable of running on modern systems.
+Good choice for older and/or less powerful systems, though perfectly capable of running on modern systems.
+Built using C.
-* [Matchbox](https://www.yoctoproject.org/tools-resources/projects/matchbox) - Base environment for X running on non-desktop embedded platforms such as handhelds, set-top boxes, kiosks and anything else for which screen space, input mechanisms or system resources are limited.
+* [Matchbox](https://www.yoctoproject.org/tools-resources/projects/matchbox) - Environment for X running on non-desktop embedded platforms such as handhelds, set-top boxes, kiosks and anything else for which screen space, input mechanisms or system resources are limited.
 * [Mutter](https://download.gnome.org/sources/mutter/) - Window manager for X. Default window manager in GNOME 3.
 * [Openbox](http://openbox.org/wiki/Main_Page) - Highly configurable window manager with extensive standards support.
-* [ratpoison](http://www.nongnu.org/ratpoison/) - A simple window manager with no fat library dependencies, no fancy graphics, no window decorations, and no rodent dependence.
-It is largely modeled after GNU Screen which has done wonders in the virtual terminal market.
+* [ratpoison](http://www.nongnu.org/ratpoison/) - A simple window manager with no library dependencies, no graphics, and no decorations.
+Modeled after GNU Screen.
-* [Sawfish](http://sawfish.tuxfamily.org/) - An extensible window manager using Lisp-based scripting language.
-Its policy is very minimal compared to most window managers.
-Its aim is simply to manage windows in the most flexible and attractive manner possible.
+* [Sawfish](http://sawfish.tuxfamily.org/) - Extensible window manager.
+Its aim is to manage windows in the most flexible and attractive manner possible.
+Built using Lisp-based scripting language.
-* [wmii](https://code.google.com/p/wmii/) - A small, scriptable window manager, with a 9P filesystem interface and an acme-like layout.
+* [wmii](https://code.google.com/p/wmii/) - Small, scriptable window manager, with a 9P filesystem interface and an acme-like layout.
-* [xmonad](http://xmonad.org/) - Dynamically tiling X11 window manager that is written and configured in Haskell.
-In a normal WM, you spend half your time aligning and searching for windows. xmonad makes work easier, by automating this.
+* [xmonad](http://xmonad.org/) - Dynamically tiling X11 window manager.
+Makes work easier by automating aligning and searching for windows.
+Built using Haskell.

 ## Applications